KlaBier/mm-github-pages-starter/_pages/Publications.md

 classes: wide
 ---

 Please find below a list of my publications.
-Most of the them are published in paper press in Heinemann Verlag or Heise Verlag.
+Most of them are published in paper press in Heinemann Verlag or Heise Verlag.
 They can be found for download on their websites

 | Article:                                                     | Published:                                               |